rombrew/phobia/doc/MachineProbe.md

 ## Speed noise threshold

-In case of you use `pm_probe_spinup` after a flux linkage we estimate speed noise level to know the lower bound of flux observer operation.
-As a result these threshold values are calculated.
+In case of you use `pm_probe_spinup` after a flux linkage we estimate speed noise level to know the lower bound of reliable sensorless operation.
+As a result these threshold values are updated.

 	(pmc) reg pm.zone_noise
 	(pmc) reg pm.zone_threshold

-If you have estimated flux linkage in detached mode or specified Kv manually you should probe the noise threshold manually when the machine is in run.
+If you have estimated flux linkage in detached mode or specified Kv manually you should probe the noise threshold manually when the machine is running.

 	(pmc) pm_fsm_startup
 	(pmc) reg pm.s_setpoint_rpm <rpm>